benyaming/israel_bus_info_bot/README.md

 # Bus info bot

-Telegram bot for Israel that provides real time of bus arrivenings
+Telegram bot for Israel that provides real time of bus arrivals.

 ## Usage
 Just open the bot at Telegram, and send id of your station.